fwd/api/readme.md

 <h1 align="center">@fwd/api 🔐</h1>

-> An NPM package for bootstraping REST API applications.
+> An NPM package for bootstraping a API in NodeJS.

 ## Install